 "information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household."

 This definition is very similar to that given under the strict privacy laws of the EU - and in fact seems even broader, given the inclusion of the word "household."

-CCPA gives a lot of examples.
+The CCPA gives a lot of examples.
 We won't look at them all.
-But significantly, in addition to those given under CalOPPA, CCPA includes:
+But significantly, in addition to those given under CalOPPA, the CCPA includes:

 "Internet or other electronic network activity information, including, but not limited to, browsing history, search history, and information regarding a consumer's interaction with an Internet Web site, application, or advertisement."